Structural color palette of disordered colloids in the Rayleigh scattering regime: Structural color palette in the Rayleigh scattering regime

 All in all, these first simulations show that the typical Rayleigh blue coloration can be observed for sets of microstructural parameters (particle size $d$, particle density $\rho$ and sample thickness $L$) but these parameters need to be finely controlled.
 Remarkably, in a rather narrow range of parameters, the blue coloration may be observed simultaneously in both the diffuse transmittance and reflectance, along with a high ballistic transmittance with weak orange/red hues.
 In terms of visual appearance, this will result in a translucent material with a blue, diffuse coloration.

 We proceed by demonstrating experimentally the predicted color palettes.
-Towards this aim, we prepared aqueous solutions of commercial \ZrO2 particles with an average size $d = 20 \pm 3~\unit{nm}$.
+Towards this aim, we prepared aqueous solutions of commercial \ZrO2 particles with an average size $d = 20 \pm 3~\unit{nm}$, as estimated by Transmission Electron Microscopy (TEM), see the Methods section.
 Water was chosen as the matrix because it allows excellent variability in particle concentration (by adjusting the dilution) and medium thickness (by adjusting the container size).
 The percentage by weight of \ZrO2 particles in water in the starting solution is $50~\unit{wt\%}$, equivalent to about $3.41 \; 10^4$ particles per $\unit{\um^3}$ for a mass density of $6~\unit{g.cm^{-3}}$.
 We recorded the ballistic transmittance, diffuse transmittance and diffuse reflectance spectra as a function of the particle concentration for normally-incident light on cuvettes of thickness $L=10~\unit{mm}$.
-Monte-Carlo simulations were performed using these nominal parameters, considering also the finite lateral size of the cuvettes, which induces some leakage from the lateral sides of the samples, as well as short-range structural correlations in the particle positions, which affect the light transport parameters for the samples with the higher particle densities, see the Methods section.
+Monte-Carlo simulations were performed using these nominal parameters, considering also the finite lateral size of the cuvettes, which induces some leakage from the sides, as well as short-range structural correlations in the particle positions, which affect the light transport parameters for the samples with the higher particle densities, see the Methods section.
 The experimental and numerical spectra are presented in Fig.~\ref{fig:spectra-exp-vs-num}.
 Figure~\ref{fig:colors-exp-vs-num} shows the corresponding colors, obtained by converting the spectra to the sRGB color space assuming a D65 illuminant.